Skip to main content

 Natural Aids Some People Use

-Alongside medical care, some natural remedies may help support blood sugar control.
-Always consult your doctor before trying these, especially if you take medication:
+Some natural remedies may help support blood sugar control when combined with medical care.
+Always consult your doctor before trying these, especially if taking medications:

-No — there is no permanent cure, but treatment and lifestyle changes can control it.
+No, there is no permanent cure.
+Treatment and lifestyle changes help control it effectively.

 Yes.
 Choose low-glycemic fruits like apples, berries, and guava.
 Avoid very sugary fruits like mangoes and grapes in large amounts.

 Yes.
-Exercise helps muscles use glucose more effectively, lowering blood sugar.
+Exercise helps muscles use glucose efficiently, lowering blood sugar levels.

-Genetics plays a role, but lifestyle factors are also important.
+Genetics play a role, but lifestyle factors like diet, weight, and activity levels are equally important.

 Comments